 For Gundam-related stuff, you may check Gundam.info, a dedicated site for streaming Gundam anime and other related services and items.
 Check their site here: en.gundam.info

-Next in our list is another streaming website intended for Filipino viewers.
+Next on our list is another streaming website intended for Filipino viewers.
 They have Filipino dramas and various foreign series too.
-Just like Netflix, Iflix are also streaming several anime titles from their archives. www.iflix.com/ph/en
+Just like Netflix, Iflix is also streaming several anime titles from their archives. www.iflix.com/ph/en

 Local TV Channels

 I know we all started with this, we all started watching anime through local TV channels in our country.
-Unfortunately, anime exposure in these channels is not as dominant as it used to.
+Unfortunately, anime exposure in these channels is not as dominant as it used to be.
 Currently, ABS-CBN has been shut down, therefore we only have the following TV channels as options:

-This station used to give us so many anime series back in the days.
-I even remembered anime like Dragon Ball Z, Lupin III, Trigun, Yu Yu Hakusho, and Flame of Recca dominated its prime timeslot during night time before.
+This station used to give us so many anime series back in the day.
+I even remembered anime like Dragon Ball Z, Lupin III, Trigun, Yu Yu Hakusho, and Flame of Recca dominated its prime timeslot during nighttime before.
 Now, they only have a small allotted time for anime every morning on Saturday and Sunday where they air anime series like Knock Out, Hunter x Hunter, and Assassination Classroom.

 Another local TV station in the Philippines is TV5.
 They are airing plenty of anime series back in the days, around 5 or 6 years ago through their AniMega block.
 This is where I have discovered one of my favorite martial arts anime – Kenichi: The Mightiest Disciple.